0xb1n4ry/inventory-management-system/ReadMe.md

 - Use 'Entry' -> 'Initial Records' menu to enter configuration such as  product category, vendor, measurement unit, branch office etc
 - Start with "Item Entry" tab to enter inventory items and do Stock Query, Transfer or Sell, Handle Returns of Items etc

-## You can use this project as a template to build out your projects!
-I believe the code is simple enough to understand the overall flow and add/modify modules.

-##### CopyLeft:
-- Please feel free to use/modify the code!
-- But make sure to give me credit by keeping the class header or add reference to this GitHub repository.

 ## Snapshots

 #### Home/Login Screen